|PDF Version||Mammalian Genetics - CNRS URA 1947|

 |Director : GUÉNET Jean-Louis (firstname.lastname@example.org)|

 The primary interest of the Unité de Génétique des Mammifères is in the mouse as a model organism for studying some genetically determined human diseases.
-Specific mutations with deleterious effects on the neuromuscular system, the integument and its derivatives or the bone tissue are under investigation at the molecular level and experiments have been undertaken to clone the relevant genes.
-The Unit has also undertaken investigations aimed at a better understanding of the genetic determinism of susceptibility/resistance to infectious diseases and has developed a series of new tools to help in the analysis of genetically complex traits (interspecific recombinant congenic and consomic strains).
+Specific mutations, with deleterious effects on the neuromuscular system, the integument and its derivatives or the bone tissue are under investigation at the molecular level and experiments have been undertaken to clone some relevant genes.
+The Unit has also undertaken investigations aimed at a better understanding of the genetic determinism of susceptibility/resistance to infectious diseases and has developed a series of new tools to help in the analysis of traits with a complex determinism (interspecific recombinant congenic and consomic strains).

 The unité de Génétique des Mammifères focuses its scientific activity on four main topics: